-Where T ⋅ is deonoted to be the Toeplitz Transform operator, that maps an infinite exponential Fourier Series with matrix coefficients into an infinite block matrix.
+where T ⋅ is the Toeplitz transform operator, which maps an infinite exponential Fourier series with matrix coefficients into an infinite block matrix.

-In general, the LPTV system may be a complex system (i.e. At is a complex matrix) and there Pt and R might be complex either.
-It is also possible that Pt and R will be complex even though At is real.
-However, this work is limited to find a procedure that obtains from a real constant matrix R a real LPTV system, and using some Fourier series properties applicable to real functions e.g. A-l=Al etc
+In general, the LPTV system may be a complex system [i.e., At is a complex matrix], so Pt and R might also be complex.
+It is also possible that Pt and R are complex even though At is real.
+However, we limit ourselves in this work to finding procedures that obtain real constant matrices R from real LPTV systems and to using properties of Fourier series applicable to real functions (e.g., A-l=Al).

 Real-Imaginary Decomposition

-Denote Al and Pk in the following Real-Imaginary decomposition
+In the following real-imaginary decomposition, we denote Al and Pk as: